 Bullet Joe managed a 15-15 won-loss record in 1918, but with a career-best — and team best — 2.11 ERA, a career-high 26 complete games, including seven shutouts and a team-high 125 strikeouts.
 Bush, Babe Ruth, Carl Mays, Sad Sam Jones, and Dutch Leonard formed a strong pitching corps that led the Red Sox into the 1918 World Series, which the Sox took in six games from the Chicago Cubs.

 Bush appeared in two games in the 1918 Series.
-He lost Game Two, a well-pitched 3-1 contest, and saved a win for pitcher Babe Ruth in Game Four.
+He lost Game Two, a well-pitched 3-1 contest, and saved a win for pitcher Babe Ruth.

 The following year was a difficult one for Bullet Joe, who developed arm trouble and remained out of action most of the season.
 It was also not a good year for the Red Sox.
 They finished sixth.